DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 > [!info]+ **Nardag’s Worship**
 > Nardag can sense the presence of the Dark Powers within the temple, and seeks to kill the players as offerings to them.
 As it fights, it gleefully asks the players whether they can “sense them—the powers of darkness that rule the twisting mists."
 If the players confuse the Dark Powers with the amber vestiges, Nardag angrily corrects them, snarling: “They are not as those weak, sniveling remnants.
 They are greater and above them.
 They suffuse each gulp of air you swallow; each thought that drips through your skulls.
 They are in your blood, in your veins, and in your hearts.
 They are Death incarnate—misery and pain and despair and *beauty*—and I will make you an offering to them!"
 ## S3c.
 East Catacombs
-This area is largely as described in <span class="citation">X31b.
-East Catacombs (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X31bEastCatacombs">X31b.
+East Catacombs</a> (p.
 191)</span>.
 However, a **blue slaad** named Bluetspur stands on the eastern side of this chamber, disguised by Nardag's *major image* spell.
 While active, the *major image* disguises the blue slaad’s surroundings to appear as an empty corridor.

 A player with a passive Intelligence (Investigation) score of 15 or greater who approaches the illusion notices that the corridor’s contents don’t seem to obey the ordinary laws of parallax motion (almost as though the corridor is not three-dimensional, but flat).